Gite001/AlphaWolf-v2/README.md

 # AlphaWolf - Your AI-Powered Marketing Wolf

 Welcome to AlphaWolf, your all-in-one marketing intelligence suite.
-This application leverages Google's Gemini AI via Genkit to provide deep analytics, strategic insights, and creative generation.
+This application leverages Google's Gemini AI via Genkit to analyze market trends, deconstruct competitor strategies, generate complete marketing plans, and produce high-impact ad concepts (including text, AI-generated images, and audio).

 For a full breakdown of features and philosophy, please see the **"Guide"** section inside the running application.